jinglescode/time-series-forecasting-pytorch/README.md

 ## Data preparation: generating training and validation datasets

 [Supervised machine learning](https://en.wikipedia.org/wiki/Supervised_learning) methods such as LSTM learns the mapping function from input variables (`X`) to the output variable (`Y`).
-Learning from the training dataset can be thought of as a teacher supervising the learning process, as that teacher knows all the right answers.
+Learning from the training dataset can be thought of as a teacher supervising the learning process, where the teacher knows all the right answers.

 In this project, we will train the model to predict the 21<sup>st</sup> day price based on the past 20 days' close prices.
 The number of days, `20`, was selected based on a few reasons:
 - When LSTM models are used in natural language processing, the number of words in a sentence typically ranges from 15 to 20 words